stimms/Blog/blog/source/_posts/a-day-of-azure.md

 date: 2013-04-11
 ---

 Have you guys heard about this Azure thing but not sure what it is?
-Did your boss read an article about â€œThe Cloudâ€ in a 3 years old copy of CIO Magazine he found while waiting for Tip Top Tailors to fashion a suit of sufficient size to contain his gigantic, non-technical girth?
+Did your boss read an article about "The Cloud" in a 3 years old copy of CIO Magazine he found while waiting for Tip Top Tailors to fashion a suit of sufficient size to contain his gigantic, non-technical girth?
 Know all about Azure but haven't had a chance yet to try it out?

 <div class="wp-caption aligncenter" id="attachment_2572" style="width: 332px">[![Source: http://www.itstrulyrandom.com/2008/02/07/obese-man-kills-wife-by-sitting-on-her/](http://stimms.files.wordpress.com/2013/04/boss.jpg)](http://stimms.files.wordpress.com/2013/04/boss.jpg)Make me a cloud and waffles, mostly waffles.